Baba Deep Singh

 Baba Deep Singh (26 January 1682 – 13 November 1757) is revered among Sikhs as one of the most hallowed martyrs in Sikhism.
 He is remembered for his sacrifice and devotion to the teachings of the Sikh Gurus.
 Baba Deep Singh was the first head of Misl Shaheedan Tarna Dal – an order of the Khalsa military established by Nawab Kapur Singh, the then head of Sharomani Panth Akali Buddha Dal.
 The Damdami Taksal also state that he was the first head of their order.
+He is remembered by Sikhs as one of their notable martyrs of the 18th century.

 Early life

-Baba Deep Singh was born on 26 January 1682 to his father Bhagta, and his mother Jioni.
-He lived in the village of Pahuwind in Amritsar district.
-He was born into a Sandhu Jat Sikh family.
+Baba Deep Singh was born in a Sandhu Jat Sikh family on 26 January 1682.
+His father Bhagta was a Farmer, and his mother was Jioni.
+He lived in the Pahuwind village of Amritsar district.

 He went to Anandpur Sahib on the day of Vaisakhi in 1700, where he was baptised into Khalsa by Guru Gobind Singh, through the Khande di Pahul or Amrit Sanchar (ceremonial initiation into Khalsa).
-As a youth, he spent considerable time in close companionship of Guru Gobind Singh Ji, learning weaponry, riding and other martial skills.
+As a youth, he spent considerable time in close companionship of Guru Gobind Singh, learning weaponry, riding and other martial skills.
 From Bhai Mani Singh, he learnt reading and writing Gurmukhi and the interpretation of the Gurus' words.
-After spending two years at Anandpur, he returned to his village in 1702, before he was summoned by Guru Gobind Singh Ji at Talwandi Sabo in 1705, where he helped Bhai Mani Singh in making copies of the scripture Guru Granth Sahib.
+After spending two years at Anandpur, he returned to his village in 1702, before he was summoned by Guru Gobind Singh at Talwandi Sabo in 1705, where he helped Bhai Mani Singh in making copies of the scripture Guru Granth Sahib.

-Warrior

-Misldar
+Military career

 In 1709, Baba Deep Singh joined Banda Singh Bahadur during the Battle of Sadhaura and the Battle of Chappar Chiri.
 In 1733, Nawab Kapur Singh appointed him a leader of an armed squad (jatha).
 On the Vaisakhi of 1748, at the meeting of the Sarbat Khalsa in Amritsar, the 65 jathas of the Dal Khalsa were reorganized into twelve Misls.
 Baba Deep Singh was entrusted with the leadership of the Shaheed Misl.

+With the invasion of India by Nadir Shah between January–May 1739 and the total destruction of the Mughal administration in the Punjab as a result, the Sikhs saw an opportunity for themselves and pillaged and sought revenge on their enemies.
+According to the contemporary writer Harcharan Das in his Chahár Gulzár Shujá'í, in 1740, one year after the attack of Nader Shah, a large force of Sikhs and Jats, including local Muslims, seized the Sirhind sarkar of the Jullunder Doab, establishing a short-lived polity with a person named Daranat Shah as its head.
+The rebellion was eventually crushed by a Mughal force in 1741 under Azimullah Khan and the Sikhs retreated to the Lakhi Jungle.
+According to Hari Ram Gupta, Daranat Shah was Baba Deep Singh.